 The problem was that this incredible way of life didn’t last for Adam and Eve.
 Instead of being a small part of a vast, perfect fellowship which included God himself, they decided they wanted to break from it and become independent from God.

 The Events Unfold

-The Enemy told them they had a chance to be like God if they ate (Gen 3:1-5).
+The Enemy accused their Lord, telling them that He was holding out on them and that they had a chance to be like God if they ate (Gen 3:1-5).
 So for the first time they chose to doubt the goodness and honesty of the Lord who took care of them.

 In that one instance, the perfect trust between God and the people He had made was broken.
 By eating, Adam and Eve sought for themselves the glory, the fame, and the privilege of being like God.
 They decided they did not want to be “only” a small part of the glorious, expansive fellowship of Father, Son, Spirit and His people.
 They wanted power and glory for themselves alone.

 Meanwhile, in the Lord’s constant habit of coming down into the garden to be close with Adam and Eve, He came to walk with them (v 8)….

 AND FOR THE FIRST TIME IN HUMAN HISTORY, HE COULD NOT FIND THEM.